 Eco Tropical Resorts

 The website was originally started with hotels in the Tropics.
 The directory is slowly expanding to include the rest of the planet, as well as tour companies.
 Another area that seems to be growing in popularity is volunteer tourism.
 We have decided to include that as well.
 We hope our readers will come back as we add more countries and expand.

 We support other sustainable causes including Wild Futures.
 They support primate conservation on an international level.
 Please help us support these causes that make life better!
 All Non Profits and NGO’s are always listed free.

 Lise lives in Catalina (Tucson), AZ in the US and can be reached at 916-838-1525.
-The image of the Desert Tortoise above, an endangered species, was taken in her yard.
+The image of the Desert Tortoise above was taken in her yard.
 The Desert Tortoise is endangered in California and Nevada, but not in Arizona.